-EYFS
+11. EYFS

 The St Hilda's Safeguarding Policy applies to all pupils including EYFS.
-With specific reference to EYFS and in accordance with the statutory framework for EYFS 2021 staff must refer and adhere to the Taking, Storing and Using Images of Pupils Policy of the setting which states that staff, visitors, volunteers and students are not permitted to use their own mobile phones or cameras to take or record any images of Foundation Stage children for their own records during session times.
+With specific reference to EYFS and in accordance with the statutory framework for EYFS 2023 staff must refer and adhere to the Use of Mobile Phones and Cameras Policy of the setting which states that staff, visitors, volunteers and students are not permitted to use their own mobile phones or cameras to take or record any images of Foundation Stage children for their own records during session times.
 All visitors read this policy as part of the 'signing in' procedure in the Foundation Stage.